webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

   });
 ```

-To update our rendering we need to specify the bind group and render 6 vertices
+To update our rendering, we need to specify the bind group and render 6 vertices
 to render our quad consisting of 2 triangles.

 ```js